Sharing the road with heavy vehicles

 Heavy vehicles need more space when turning due to their size.

-Heavy vehicles that have a DO NOT OVERTAKE TURNING VEHICLE sign are allowed to take up more than one lane to turn at corners, intersections and roundabouts.
+Heavy vehicles that have a DO NOT OVERTAKE TURNING VEHICLE sign are allowed to take up more than one lane to turn at corners, intersections, roundabouts and roads with a single dividing line.
 Be prepared to give extra space when you see a heavy vehicle's indicator flashing.

 Read more about road rules in the Your Keys to Driving in Queensland handbook for all drivers.
 It contains essential information about the Queensland driver licensing system and road rules.